 Exercise reduces stress

 Exercise has many benefits for reducing overall stress levels.
 First of all – the endorphins improve your mood and reduce your stress levels.
 Secondly, exercise acts as a great distraction from the stressors in your life.
 When you exercise, you are focusing on your technique, your breathing, your thirst, the fatigue in your muscles, and telling yourself that you can keep going.
 It allows you to channel your stress or frustration into something practical and positive, so you aren’t left dwelling on it- think of it as ‘blowing off steam’.
-Tyrosine and Magnesium can both help to reduce stress.
+Magnesium can help to reduce stress.

 Exercise improves confidence